 I never liked history before this class.
 He made learning American history fun and interesting he breaks up the class with documentaries, films, class discussion, reading, and lectures….

-Yeah, he is a great teacher, He is young, fun, and very multimedia, makes the new deal exciting, I would definitely reccomend him to anyone, really aprreciates students, very down to earth. — Anonymous Students
+Yeah, he is a great teacher, He is young, fun, and very multimedia, makes the new deal exciting, I would definitely recommend him to anyone, really appreciates students, very down to earth. — Anonymous Students

 Posted on Sunday, November 16, 2008 at 12:54 AM